queryluke/masseffect-5e-data/text/en/species/krogan.md

 ---
 name: Krogan
+speedColor: Your speed is not reduced by wearing armor.
 alignment: >-
   Krogan are highly predisposed towards chaos, as their culture is violent, selfish, and brutal.
 While evil is more common among krogan, those of good and